Last updated on September 16th, 2020 at 08:54 pm

-Packing to camp on the Dry Tortugas
+Packing for Dry Tortugas camping

 Camping here is a test of packing skills.
 You must bring everything, but you also have to keep your belongings condensed in tote bags or bins and you must be able to load it on and off of the ferry yourself.